tlanettepollard/Employee-Polls-TLP/codenotes.md

 ## 06/16/2022

 Hi.
 I'm back again today.
 I'm trying to follow along with the Chirper app in structuring Employee Polls app.
+Now I am working on the hierarchy of my app components:

+### Login Component

+- App: container for the component;
+  - Content Wrapper: wrapper for the content;
+  - Header: title for the view;
+  - Grid: formats content;
+    - Form: dropdown with list of user accounts and login button;